HiroshimaTeam/AnnouncesModifier/README.md

 # AnnouncesModifier
-⚔️ Modify the damage to your favorite items as you see fit
+⚔️ Edit your announces as you wish

 # Features
 - Change the default command messages (SAY and ME) which are both unchangeable from pocketmine.yml